-The PTS participates in protocols that establish verifiable platform identities, platformauthentication and reporting of platform configuration state.
-The inner-application protocols are supported by the PTS by providing access to TPM protected keys including Attestation Identity Keys (AIK) and key encryption keys (KEK).
+The PTS participates in protocols that establish verifiable platform identities, Platform-Authentication and reporting of platform configuration state.
+The PTS is designed in such a way that it can be suitably deployed with tunneling protocols (e.g. within EAP), making use of Attestation Identity Keys (AIK) and key encryption keys (KEK).
 The PTS may possess privileges necessary to use AIKs and KEKs or to perform other TPM protected operations.